Bassiouni/Logic-Design/src/assignment.md

 - Programmed at manufacturing time
 - Its content can't be changed by users

-## What is the purpose of system software?
+## 13. What is the purpose of system software?

 It acts as a translation layer between the applications and the hardware (aka the kernel) and enables the applications to interact with the hardware and utilize it

-## What is the difference between data, information and knowledge?
+## 14. What is the difference between data, information and knowledge?

-We process data to get information, from the information we get knowledge
+Data are facts, we process data to get information, from the information we get knowledge

+---

+Work done by Muhammad Basyouni.